Special Management Areas

 - One Tree Island Reef (SR-23-2010).

 In addition, shore access to many islands may be restricted or restricted seasonally.
-Please refer to the Department of Environment and Resource Management for more information.
+Please refer to the Queensland Department of Environment and Heritage Protection for more information.

 These Special Management Areas restrict spearfishing, commercial aquarium fish collecting, coral harvesting, beachworm harvesting, and aquaculture from being undertaken.